 I myself am among them.
-I have schizoaffective disorder, autism, and PTSD and other anxiety symptoms.
+I have schizoaffective disorder (bipolar type), autism, and PTSD and other anxiety symptoms.
 So this is a personal fight for me.

 About 1 in 5 people lives with mental illness, yet we have been persistently mistreated and abused throughout history.
 Things are getting better for us, thankfully.
 For instance, I have friends who have been forced into straight jackets, spread out and chained to beds, or forcibly administered with dangerous medications, but that's all illegal now.
-At least here in Massachusetts.
-I hear it still goes on in the south.
+At least here in the USA.

 In days gone by in America, we were fed rotten meat and toilet water, and chained to straight-back benches.
 All.
 Day.
 Long.
 It's better here, but in other parts of the world, it still happens.
 People assume we're dangerous, or that we are completely detached from reality and it doesn't matter what they do to us, as long as we're kept away from the public.
 The mentally ill die an average of TWO AND A HALF DECADES YOUNGER than the general population.
 That is shocking, and I don't want to die in my fifties, thank you very much.